MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/logic.md

 Service rather than in each app and flow.

 There are several ways of applying logic to Common Data Service.
-Using low code, you can set up things such as autonumbering fields, calculated fields, and roll-up fields.
+Using low code, you can set up things such as auto numbering fields, calculated fields, and roll-up fields.
 For pro-developers, you can apply business logic using code by creating a plugin, or developing workflow extensions.